buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ### Step 1: Download BuddyPress

 Navigate to the [BuddyPress page](https://wordpress.org/plugins/buddypress/) on the WordPress plugin repository and download the most recent version of the plugin.
+You'll get a zip Archive having a name looking like this `buddypress.VersionNumber.zip`.

 ### Step 2: Upload BuddyPress